oblakstudio/srbtranslatin/.wordpress-org/readme.txt

 == Authorship ==

 Original version of this plugin was developer by [Predrag Supurović](https://pedja.supurovic.net/).
-Plugin development was handed over to [me](https://oblak.studio) in march 2020.
-Since then, I am the sole author and maintainer of the plugin
+Plugin development was handed over to [Oblak Solutions](https://oblak.studio) in march 2020.
+Since then, we am the sole authors and maintainers of the plugin

 == Installation ==

-1. Upload serbian-latinisation.zip to plugins via WordPress admin panel, or upload unzipped folder to your plugins folder
+1. Upload srbtranslatin.zip to plugins via WordPress admin panel, or upload unzipped folder to your plugins folder
 2. Activate the plugin through the "Plugins" menu in WordPress
 3. Go to Settings->Latinisation to manage the options